vault27/Foundation/paloalto.md

 - PAN-OS doesn’t synchronize pushed rules across HA peers
 - User-ID master in HA-group during adding to Device Group - This will be the only firewall in the device group from which Panorama gathers username and user group information
 - Local rules are not touched, we just pre and post
+- Rule is installed by default on all devices in device group, but we can choose exact firewalls or based on tags
+- One giant device group consists of many subgroups
+- Every device in panorama has its own tag or many tags

 ### Configuration